 Parabens can also decrease sperm levels, according to researchers at the Tokyo Metropolitan Research Laboratory of Public Health, who tested rats both before being administered parabens and after, and found that the rats who had received parabens – an amount considered a daily acceptable level in both Europe and Japan - had a “significantly lower” sperm count, researchers said.
 (Ref.
 3)

 So why sacrifice your health in the name of beauty?

 Check your labels carefully, and toss anything that includes methylparaben, ethylparaben, propylparaben or butylparaben, or doesn’t say on its label that the product is paraben-free.

 Xtend-Life has never used parabens in any of its products.
-Our skin-care line – which includes our Foaming Face Wash (featuring the natural antibacterial properties of Manuka honey and kiwi), our Day Cream, Night Cream, Body Lotion, Cleansing Mask, Hydrating Mask and Eye Contour Serum – contain only the most effective and safest ingredients that are designed to reduce the visible signs of fine lines and wrinkles while enhancing the long-term health of your skin.
+Our skin-care line – which includes our Foaming Face Wash (featuring the natural antibacterial properties of Manuka honey and kiwi), our Day Cream, Night Cream, Body Lotion and Eye Contour Serum – contain only the most effective and safest ingredients that are designed to reduce the visible signs of fine lines and wrinkles while enhancing the long-term health of your skin.

 As we’ve said since we started, “if it’s not safe enough to eat – we don’t use it in our skin care products!”
 (Warren Matthews - Chairman, Xtend-Life Natural Products)